huntrreed/Regex-Tutorial/README.md

 ### Grouping Constructs
 Grouping constructs are used to group parts of the regular expression together.
 For the hex value regex, there is just one grouping with two patterns in it.

->*The following hex value statement highlights the grouping constructs in gold:*
+>*The following hex value statement highlights the grouping constructs:*

 >/^#?`(`[a-f0-9]{6}|[a-f0-9]{3}`)`$/